Department of Defense Whistleblower Program: Semi-annual report to Congress, April 1, 2008 to September 30, 2008

-Military Reprisal Investigations
+Military reprisal investigations

 Whistleblowing often raises serious separation of powers issues, requiring vigorous oversight by the Congress.

 Shortly after the Military Whistleblower Protection Act was enacted, the Department of Defense Inspector General implemented a program to thoroughly and independently investigate allegations of whistleblower reprisal.
 The number of whistleblower cases has grown steadily over the years, from 150 in 1994 to over 550 in 2009.
 Of complaints that proceed to full investigation, the historic substantiation rate has been nearly 25 percent.

 During FY 2009, the Inspector General of the Department of Justice conducted a peer review of MRI processes and effectiveness.

 The resulting report included twelve recommendations for organizational, staffing, and process improvement.
 MRI implemented several of the recommendations immediately and pursued implementation of the remainder.
 The Inspector General reemphasized his commitment and focus on DoD whistleblower protections authorizing a significant staffing increase in MRI.

 The professional staff of 26 investigators resolves whistleblower reprisal allegations, conducts outreach and training for service IG counterparts, and establishes and revises policy to ensure DoD's implementation of whistleblower statutes fully satisfies congressional intent and affords whistleblowers every consideration and right to which they are entitled.

 Complaints of whistleblower reprisal may be filed with DoD IG or a service IG.
 MRI predominantly receives allegations of reprisal through the Defense Hotline and Members of Congress.
 However, in some instances, service IGs refer allegations to MRI if the service member is serving in a joint assignment or other special circumstances exist.
 MRI conducts a preliminary analysis of each case to determine whether investigation is warranted.

 If warranted, MRI has the discretion to either conduct the investigation or forward it to the service IG for investigation.